sakosuri/Client-metrics-report/README.md

 The script calls these endpoints:

-- `POST /dna/system/api/v1/auth/token` for authentication
+- `POST /dna/system/api/v1/auth/token` — authentication
-- `POST /dna/data/api/v1/clients/{mac}/trendAnalytics` for five-minute client trend data
+- `POST /dna/data/api/v1/clients/{mac}/trendAnalytics` — five-minute trend data (summary and interval sheets)
-- `GET /dna/intent/api/v1/client-detail` for point-in-time client details
+- `GET  /dna/data/api/v1/clients/{mac}` — current health score and connected device (summary sheet)
-- `GET /dna/data/api/v1/assuranceEvents` for client assurance events
+- `GET  /dna/data/api/v1/assuranceEvents` — client assurance events (events sheet)
+- `GET  /dna/intent/api/v1/client-detail?macAddress=...&timestamp=...` — client metrics at a specific point in time (events sheet)

 Trend analytics requests use a five-minute interval and request maximum aggregates for RSSI, SNR, Tx/Rx rate, onboarding duration, and roaming duration.
 Trend results are paginated using the response cursor.

+For the events sheet, the `client-detail` API is called with the event's own timestamp so that RSSI, SNR, rates, health score, and connected device reflect the client's state at the exact moment the event occurred.

 ## Unit conversions